Mary Bell: Conviction

 The trial lasted nine days.
-On 17 December, the jury retired to consider their verdict, and would deliberate for three hours and twenty-five minutes before reaching their verdicts.
+On 17 December, the jury retired to consider their verdict, and deliberated for three hours and twenty-five minutes before reaching their verdicts.
 Mary Bell was cleared of murder, but convicted of the manslaughter of both boys on the grounds of diminished responsibility; Norma Bell was acquitted of all charges.
 Upon hearing the jury's verdicts, Norma clapped her hands in excitement, whereas Mary burst into tears as her mother and grandmother also wept.

-Passing sentence, Judge Cusack described Bell as a "dangerous" individual, adding she posed a "very grave risk to other children" and that "steps must be taken to protect [the public]" from her.
+Passing sentence, Mr Justice Cusack described Bell as a "dangerous" individual, adding she posed a "very grave risk to other children" and that "steps must be taken to protect [the public]" from her.
 She was sentenced to be detained at Her Majesty's pleasure; effectively an indefinite sentence of imprisonment.

-At the time of Bell's manslaughter convictions, she was aged 11 years and six months, making her Britain's youngest female killer; a statistic which remains to the present day.
+At the time of Bell's manslaughter convictions, she was aged 11 years and six months, making her Britain's youngest female killer, a statistic which remains to the present day.

 Imprisonment

 Bell was initially detained in a Durham remand home before being transferred to a second remand home in South Norwood.
-She was then transferred to Red Bank secure unit, a young offenders institution in Newton-le-Willows, Merseyside, in early 1969, where she was the only female among approximately 24 inmates.
+She was then transferred to Red Bank Secure Unit, a young offenders institution in Newton-le-Willows, Merseyside, in early 1969, where she was the only female among approximately 24 inmates.
 Bell would later claim that she was sexually abused by a member of staff and several inmates while incarcerated at this facility, claiming the sexual abuse began when she was aged 13.
 In November 1973, at age 16, she was transferred to a secure wing of HM Prison Styal in Cheshire.
-Reportedly, Bell resented her transferral to this facility, and while incarcerated at HM Prison Styal, Bell unsuccessfully applied for parole.
+Reportedly, Bell resented her transferral to this facility, and, while incarcerated at HM Prison Styal, Bell unsuccessfully applied for parole.

 In June 1976, Bell was transferred to Moor Court open prison, where she undertook a secretarial course.
-Fifteen months later, in September 1977, Bell again made national headlines when she and another inmate, Annette Priest, briefly escaped from this open prison.
-Both escapees spent several days in the company of two young men in Blackpool, visiting the amusements and sleeping in various local hotels, where Bell used the alias Mary Robinson before the two escapees parted company.
+Fifteen months later, in September 1977, Bell again made national headlines when she and another inmate, Annette Priest, absconded from this open prison.
+Both absconders spent several days in the company of two young men in Blackpool, visiting the amusements and sleeping in various local hotels, where Bell used the alias Mary Robinson before the two parted company.

 Bell was arrested at the Derbyshire home of one of the men, Clive Shirtcliffe, on 13 September, having by this stage dyed her hair blonde in an effort to disguise her identity.
 She was returned to custody that evening; Priest was arrested in Leeds days later.
 Bell's penalty for absconding was a loss of prison privileges for 28 days.